threefoldfoundation/info_threefold/src/technology/consensus3_mechanism/threefold_wallets.md

 ![alt](img/metamask_logo.png ':size=300')

 Metamask is a wallet available as a Chrome add-on for cryptoassets on different blockchain networks.
+It is also available for iOS and Android.

 Get your Metamask wallet [here](https://metamask.io/).